 Found in: Xanathar's Guide to Everything

-At level two, you can add your Intelligence modifier to your Initiative rolls.
+At level three, you can add your Intelligence modifier to your Initiative rolls.
 You can also choose to gain bonuses to either your AC or saving throws during combat.

 At level six, you can use Power Surges to deal more damage with your spells.
 When you reach level ten, you gain the Durable Magic skill.
 This gives you a +2 bonus to your AC and saving throws whilst concentrating on a spell.